-With competition for the best staff increasing in recent months, the value of an effective recruitment strategy will be emphasised in 2014.
-Here we look at the ten most common obstacles to attracting the talent required for your business:
+With increasing competition for the best staff an effective recruitment strategy is vital.
+Here we look at the ten most common obstacles to attracting the talent required for your business.

 1. Understand your internal recruitment processes from the start.
 A lack of awareness of standard recruitment procedure in your company leads to additional steps and delays.
 Typically this can be anything from an additional round of interviews or psychometric testing to a medical.
 Introducing these stages haphazardly part way through the recruitment process is very off putting to potentially strong candidates often leading them to lose interest or accept a job elsewhere.
 If you aren’t absolutely sure of the procedure speak to HR before you get started and be clear with candidates about the next stage throughout the hiring process.